 Current Campus Impact: Students

-This reflects the number of UK students who are physically coming to campus and, therefore, are required to be tested for COVID-19.
+This reflects the number of UK students who are physically coming to campus and, therefore, are required to be tested for COVID-19 as part of UK's ongoing testing.
+Note* students who tested positive in the 90 days preceding entry testing, or whose academic semester began earlier than the rest of campus (Colleges of Dentistry, Pharmacy and Medicine) were not required to participate in entry testing between Jan.
+14-30, but WILL be required to participate in ongoing testing.
 Those who are not physically coming to campus are not required to be tested or to participate in the daily screening.

-These data represent test results UK Health Corps has received from July 20 - Nov.
-24, 2020.
+These data represent test results UK Health Corps has received from Jan.14 - Feb.
+18, 2020.

 These data have a variety of sources, including on-campus testing data, results from off-campus providers, results from the Southeastern Conference and its testing partner and self-reported results revealed through the contact tracing process, which may lack testing documentation.